100.1 FM / 1450 AM WIZS; Local News broadcasts M-F 8am, 12pm, 5pm

-Beginning with October’s campaign, DEA accepted vaping devices and cartridges in addition to medications at all of its drop-off locations.
+Beginning with October’s campaign, DEA accepted vaping devices like the Pax 3 Vapes at 180Smoke.ca, and cartridges in addition to medications at all of its drop-off locations.
 With hundreds of confirmed lung injuries and dozens of deaths attributed to vaping use, DEA is working diligently in our communities and through our outreach efforts to spread the word about the dangers of vaping.
 Although no vaping devices/cartridges were reported to have been collected locally, these items may have been collected nationally (pending confirmation).

 “Robert J. Murphy, the Special Agent in Charge (SAC) of the DEA Atlanta Field Division commented, “DEA’s eighteenth Prescription Drug Take-Back campaign was a success both locally and nationally.
 While North Carolinians turned in 38,541 pounds of unwanted or expired medications, nationally, nearly 883,000 pounds of expired and unwanted prescription medications were collected at nearly 6,174 sites made available across the United States.
 Also, in an effort to combat another emerging public health threat – particularly to our nation’s youth – we’re proud to have extended the same opportunity to those looking to dispose of harmful vaping products.”
 I would like to thank the multitude of partners (both law enforcement and nonlaw enforcement) who worked tirelessly to make this event another great success.”